krystianbajno/credsdefault-cli/README.md

 # credsdefault-cli
-A CLI client for default credentials that uses a comprehensive dataset.
+CLI client for factory-default credentials search that uses a comprehensive dataset.
 The dataset contains information on services, vendors, systems, OT and IoT devices, routers, and more.

 ## Features
 - Caches dataset for offline retrieval